On the back of my previous analysis post about Mapletree Industrial Trust, I will be following up with another analysis post.

 Positive returns for unitholders

-Besides having double digit growth in its top and bottom line, KDCR has also steadily provided positive returns for unitholders.
+Besides having double digit growth in its top and bottom line, KDCR has also steadily provided positive returns for its unitholders.

 Sustainable debt profile